SmoothPhp/CQRS-ES-Framework/src/EventDispatcher/readme.md

     }
 }

-$dispatcher = new ProjectEnabledDispatcher(true);
+$dispatcher = new ProjectEnabledDispatcher();

 $dispatcher->addListener('MemberRegistered', [new ProjectionOnlyMemberMysqlListener, 'handleEvent']);
 $dispatcher->addListener('MemberRegistered',[new ProjectEnabledDispatcher,'handleEvent']);

-$dispatcher->dispatch('MemberRegistered', []);
+$dispatcher->dispatch('MemberRegistered', [],true);

 ```

+When calling the dispatch method we specify we only want to run projections.
+This enables us to change at run time.
-Due to the event dispatcher been set to projection only, the event dispatcher will not fire to any listener that does not implement Projection
+When true the event dispatcher will not fire to any listener that does not implement Projection